is really all about training your German Shepherd Dog, forming a

 work in the end.

-Another method is to use chicken wire that you lay under the dirt where
+to use chicken wire that you lay under the dirt where

 your dog has been digging - so when he tries it again he will find the